HMS Pakenham (G06): Sinking

 Now under the command of Commander Basil Jones, early on 16 April Pakenham and Paladin engaged the Italian Spica-class torpedo boats Cigno and Cassiopea, which were the forward escort of a convoy composed of the transport ship Belluno and the torpedo boat Tifone, which was carrying aviation fuel for Bizerte in her fore holds.
 While Belluno and Tifone slipped away, the forward escort fought a short action, in which Cigno was disabled by gunfire from Pakenham, then torpedoed by Paladin and sunk.
 Cassiopea limped away badly damaged.
-However, Pakenham had been hit by shell fire from Cassiopea six times, disabling her engines and a boiler.
+However, Pakenham had been hit by shell fire from Cigno and Cassiopea six times, disabling her engines and a boiler.
 Ten members of her crew were killed in action.
 Paladin attempted to tow her to Malta, but by morning the threat of enemy air attacks forced her to embark Pakenham's crew, and then scuttled her by torpedo southwest of Sicily at position 37°26′N 12°30′E.